Bradley-Hill/noughts-and-crosses/README.md

 Moved the firstMove function into globalscope, it will only be temporary I hope, but its at least got the game logic flowing.now to look at the other game logic functions. - 08/05/2023

 Starting the Javascript again from scratch, I aim to be more structured in my approach and more modular in my design, and for better clarity and lisibility of the code. - 10/05/2023

+Rebuilt the script, currently working, the cells display the player markers after being clicked, the objects property value is changed and used to check for a tie state.
+The win state is checked for by looking for three repeating markers.
+Misclicks are covered with validations.
+Next things to add are mostly cosmetic, a scoreboard perhaps, CSS in gneeral to make it look prettier. - 14/05/2023